 - If the FacetID of the requesting Application is not authorized, reject the operation - 4.
-Filter available authenticators with the given policy and present the filtered list to User.
-If AuthenticationRequest.policy.accepted list is empty then suggest any registered authenticator to the user for authentication - 5.
+Filter available authenticators with the given policy and present the filtered list to User. - 5.
 Let the user select the preferred Authenticator. - 6.
 Obtain TLS data if its available - 7.
 Create a FinalChallengeParams structure fcp and set fcp.AppID, fcp.challenge, fcp.facetID, and fcp.channelBinding appropriately.
 Serialize [RFC4627] fcp using UTF8 encoding and base64url encode it. - FinalChallenge = base64url(serialize(utf8encode(fcp))) - 8.
-For each authenticator that supports an Authenticator Interface Version AIV compatible with message version AuthenticationRequest.header.upv (see Version Negotiation) and user agrees to authenticate with:

-- 1. Add AppID, FinalChallenge, Transactions (if present), and all other fields to the ASMRequest. - 2.
+For each authenticator that supports an Authenticator Interface Version AIV compatible with message version AuthenticationRequest.header.upv (see Version Negotiation) and user agrees to authenticate with: - 1.
+Add AppID, Finalchallenge, Transactions (if present), and all other fields to the ASMRequest. - 2.
 Send the ASMRequest to the ASM.

-3.5.7.3 Authentication Request Processing Rules for FIDO Authenticator

-See [UAFAuthnrCommands], section "Sign Command".

-3.5.7.4 Authentication Response Generation Rules for FIDO UAF Client
+If the ASM returns an error, handle that error appropriately.
+The status code returned by the ASM [UAFASM] must be mapped to a status code defined in [UAFAppAPIAndTransport] as specified in section 3.4.6.2.1 Mapping ASM Status Codes to ErrorCode. - 3.5.7.3 Authentication Request Processing Rules for FIDO Authenticator - See [UAFAuthnrCommands], section "Sign Command". - 3.5.7.4 Authentication Response Generation Rules for FIDO UAF Client

 - 1. Create an AuthenticationResponse message - 2.
 Copy AuthenticationRequest.header into AuthenticationResponse.header - 3.
 Fill out AuthenticationResponse.FinalChallengeParams with appropriate fields and then stringify it - 4.
-Append the response from each authenticator into Authentication Response. assertions - 5.
+Append the response from each authenticator into AuthenticationResponse.assertions - 5.
 Send AuthenticationResponse message to the FIDO Server